JasperHG90/sleepsimR-documentation/README.md

 The table below lists all the software that I used in the production of my thesis results.
 Each of the programs is associated with their own Digital Object Identifier (DOI) that is supplied via Zenodo, and should be downloaded from the link provided in the table.

 <table>
+<caption><i>Table 1: overview of the software developed in the course of this thesis.
+The versions listed in this table are the ones used to generate all results in the thesis.
+Each software version is stored using a unique Digital Object Identifier (DOI), and should be downloaded from the link provided in the table.</i></caption>
 <thead>
   <tr>
     <th>Name</th>